tgfrerer/island/README.md

 module aims to be strictly isolated, which makes the codebase **fast to compile**, especially in parallel.

 **Note** The API is under active development, expect lots of change.
-As such, there are no promises that it might be ready or fit for any purpose, and the code here is released in the hope that you might find it entertaining or instructive.
+As such, there are no promises that it might be ready or fit for any purpose, and the code here is released in the hope that you might find it interesting.

 The initial motivation for writing Island was to experiment with a modern rendering API (Vulkan), to learn by trying out ideas around modern realtime-rendering, and to have a framework to create [visual experiments](http://instagram.com/tgfrerer) with.

 ## Main Features: